More missiles, drones strike Ukraine, alarms keep up fear | Law-Order

 Russia's nuclear doctrine envisages “exclusively retaliatory measures intended to prevent the destruction of the Russian Federation as a result of direct nuclear strikes or the use of other weapons that raise the threat for the very existence of the Russian state,” Lavrov said.

-The director of British cyber-intelligence service GCHQ, Jeremy Fleming, told urged other officials to use caution about discussing the potential for such an escalation.
-Speaking to the BBC, Fleming suggested his agency hadn't seen any indications so far of Russia inching closer to using nuclear weapons.
+The exercise, dubbed “Steadfast Noon,” is held annually.
+It involves fighter jets capable of carrying nuclear warheads but does not any live bombs.
+Conventional jets, and surveillance and refueling aircraft routinely take part.

+Asked whether it was the wrong time for such an exercise, Stoltenberg replied: “It would send a very wrong signal now, if we suddenly cancelled a routine, long-time planned exercise because of the war in Ukraine.”
+Stoltenberg said Russian President Vladimir Putin's nuclear rhetoric over the war in Ukraine is “irresponsible,” and he said that “Russia knows that a nuclear war can never be won and must never be fought.”
+NATO as an organization does not possess any nuclear weapons.
+They remain under the control of three member countries – the U.S., U.K. and France.

 Meanwhile, Russia's deputy foreign minister, Sergei Ryabkov, warned Tuesday that Western military assistance to Kyiv, including training Ukrainian soldiers in NATO countries and feeding Ukraine real-time satellite data to target Russian forces, has “increasingly drawn Western nations into the conflict on the part of the Kyiv regime.”
-Ryabkov said in remarks carried by the state RIA-Novosti news agency that “Russia will be forced to take relevant countermeasures, including asymmetrical ones.''
-He said that although Russia isn't “interested in a direct clash'' with the U.S. and NATO, “We hope that Washington and other Western capitals are aware of the danger of an uncontrollable escalation.”
-Ryabkov's warning followed Belarusian President Alexander Lukashenko announcing that he and Russian President Vladimir Putin agreed to create a joint “regional grouping of troops'' to thwart what Lukashenko claimed was a potential Ukrainian assault on Belarus.

-The Ukrainian army general staff said Tuesday it had seen no evidence of troop movements or a buildup of offensive forces in Belarus but warned that Russia could continue to strike “peaceful neighbourhoods” and critical infrastructure in Ukraine with missiles.

-“The enemy is not able to stop the successful counteroffensive of the Defense Forces in the Kharkiv and Kherson directions, so it is trying to intimidate and sow panic among the population of Ukraine,” the military's general staff said.
+Echoing Ryabkov, Kremlin spokesman Dmitry Peskov said continued U.S. weapons deliveries to Ukraine would prolong the fighting and inflict more damage to the country.

+Asked during a conference call with reporters about Washington's intention to provide Ukraine with advanced air defense systems, Peskov said the move would “only drag the conflict out and make it more painful” for Ukraine without changing Russian goals.

+As Russian forces pounded three districts around the Zaporizhzhia Nuclear Power Plant overnight, Ukraine's state nuclear operator said Russian forces kidnapped the plant's deputy human resources director, Valeriy Martyniuk.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)